AverySmith84/orlando-designers/src/index.md

 #### Code of Conduct

-Orlando Developers Slack is a harassment free space.
+Orlando Designers Slack is a harassment free space.
 We do not tolerate harassment of any kind.

 ##### Harassment includes